kubernetes/enhancements/keps/sig-apps/20190716-cronjob-new-concurrency-policy-catchup.md

 ## Motivation

-Currently if any schedule misses, cronjob controller will skipped it immediately no matter what concurrency policy is in use.
+Currently if any schedule misses, cronjob controller will skip it immediately no matter what concurrency policy is in use.
 This behavior, however, does not fit for cronjobs that need to know the exact time range of the data they are going to process.
 For example, I have a cronjob that runs hourly and only processes the logs within the previous hour.
 Say the job now takes 3 hours to run due to a bug, then many jobs will be skipped sporadically,